RU09342-F18/lab-0-introduction-to-c-and-git-okunj4/Assignment/README.md

 Math.C when compiled and ran is a basic calculator program.

+It utilizes the math.h library to perform the functions.

 It will prompt the user to enter a function of their choice, and then it will prompt the user to enter 2 numbers.
 When the user does this the program will return a value.

+The program uses a switch case for the math functions, and when the user chooses the operation it utilizes that case.

 For example if the user chooses addition and enters + and chooses the numbers 1 and 2,the program will return "1 + 2 = 3".